-In accordance with section 35 of the Pensions Act 1995, a Statement of Investment Principles (SIP) has been produced by the Trustee following consultation with the Employer.
-The SIP was reviewed and updated in September 2020.
+In accordance with section 35 of the Pensions Act 1995, a Statement of Investment Principles ("SIP") has been produced by the Trustee following consultation with the Employer.
+The SIP was reviewed and updated in September 2022.
 The Trustee reviews the SIP at least once every three years, and after any significant change in investment strategy.
 The Employer, the appointed Investment Consultant, and the appointed Scheme Actuary are consulted during the review.
-A copy of the latest SIP is included on pages 33 to 41 as Appendix 1.
+A copy of the latest SIP is available online at the following address: smith nephew uk pension fund statement of investment principles.pdf (smith-nephew.com).
+A copy of the latest SIP is also included on pages 34 to 41 as Appendix 1.